turingschool/backend-curriculum-site/module1/lessons/class_methods.md

 - average: takes a field name to average, returns a float, eg `Name.average("rank")`

 **The `ActiveRecord` library will also build methods on-the-fly based on the attribute names.** If there is a field called "name" it will build a method called "find_by_name".
 If there is a field called "ethnicity", it will build a method called "find_by_ethnicity" and so on.

+## Check for Understanding

+* What happens if you create a class method and an instance method with the same name?
+* What happens if you call an instance method from within a class method?
+* What about a class method from within another class method?
+* How would you explain the difference between class and instance methods to someone else?

 ## Additional Resources